 The main Italian funds derive from the Ministry of Universities and Research, which funds the Joint Research Unit through the Coordinator, CNR.
 Single partners receive funds for the various stations through international, national and local projects.
-Each partner institution supports ICOS through inkind funding, mainly characterized by personnel and owned instrumentation.
+Each partner institution supports ICOS through inkind funding, mainly characterised by personnel and owned instrumentation.

 Figure 19: The ICOS Italy station network.
-Atmosphere station Ispra (IPR) and Ecosystem station San Rossore 2 (IT-SR2) are run by the Joint Research Centre and they are highlighted on the map.
+Atmosphere station Ispra (IPR) and Ecosystem station San Rossore 2 (IT-SR2) are run by the EU Joint Research Centre and they are highlighted on the map.
+The numbers in the map correspond to the numbers in Tables 19a and 19b.